 Unfortunately, the color accuracy is only okay, with most colors looking inaccurate.
 Although this might be fine for casual, at-home use, if you need color representation to be accurate, the inaccuracy might be disappointing.
 Moreover, while it does allow you to print borderless, some photos may get misaligned.
 That said, the Brother is an excellent family model with AirPrint, and it's among the best all-in-one printers we've tested.

 If you want the best printer with AirPrint with a supertank, check out the Canon PIXMA G7020.
 While its printing speed is disappointingly low and its photo printing quality is worse than the Brother MFC-J995DW, its page yield is higher thanks to its supertank system, and its cost-per-print is exceptionally low.
 It has great connectivity options and supports Apple AirPrint and Mopria Print Service.
-It's also compatible with the Canon PRINT Inkjet/SELPHY app, which lets you print, scan, and copy directly from your phone, as well as check ink levels and order more if needed.
+It's also compatible with the Canon PRINT Inkjet/SELPHY app; this lets you print, scan, and copy directly from your phone, and check ink levels and order more if needed.
 Unfortunately, the color accuracy is mediocre at best, but it should be good enough for the occasional splash of color in a report or school assignment.

 If you want something that prints fast and has better photo quality, go with the Brother, but if you want a printer an exceptional supertank, go with the Canon.

 The best printer with AirPrint for small or home offices that we've tested is the Canon MAXIFY GX7020.
 It's an all-in-one supertank that uses four refillable ink tanks instead of disposable cartridges, resulting in exceptionally high page yields at a very low cost-per-print.
 It has a great printing speed, with the first black page coming out fairly fast and subsequent pages even faster.